Liu Yan (Tang dynasty): Background

 Liu Yan was born in 715 or 716.
-His family was from Cao Prefecture (曹州, in modern Heze, Shandong), and traced its ancestry to Liu Jiao (劉交), a younger brother of Han Dynasty's founder Emperor Gao.
-His great-great-grandfather Liu Jin (劉晉) served as a county magistrate during Tang Dynasty's predecessor Sui Dynasty, and his great-grandfather Liu Yu (劉郁) served as an imperial scholar early in Tang.
+His family was from Cao Prefecture (曹州, in modern Heze, Shandong), and traced its ancestry to Liu Jiao (劉交), a younger brother of Han dynasty's founder Emperor Gao.
+His great-great-grandfather Liu Jin (劉晉) served as a county magistrate during Tang dynasty's predecessor Sui dynasty, and his great-grandfather Liu Yu (劉郁) served as an imperial scholar early in Tang.
 His grandfather Liu Gong (劉功) served as a county magistrate, while his father Liu Zhihui (劉知晦) served as a county secretary general.

 During Emperor Xuanzong's reign

 When Emperor Xuanzong offered sacrifices at Mount Tai in 725, Liu Yan, then a child, wrote a song and submitted it to Emperor Xuanzong.
-Emperor Xuanzong was amazed, and he had his chancellor Zhang Shuo test Liu's knowledge.
+Emperor Xuanzong was amazed, and he had his chancellor Zhang Yue test Liu's knowledge.
 Zhang was also impressed and stated, "This is a sign of fortune for the empire."
 He made Liu a scribe in the imperial government, at his young age, and Liu became referred to as the "godly child."
 The honored men all rushed to invite him to their households.

 During Emperor Xuanzong's Tianbao era (742–756), Liu became the magistrate of Xia County (夏縣, in modern Yuncheng, Shanxi).
 Xia County was a key point for transportation of supplies to the Tang capital Chang'an, and it was said that while Liu did not supervise the transportation of supplies through his county in a harsh manner, the supplies were nevertheless always on time.
 After receiving a recommendation, he was then made the magistrate of Wen County (溫縣, in modern Jiaozuo, Henan).
 It was said that the people were happy about his governance and made monuments for him.
 He was later recalled to Chang'an to serve as Shiyushi (侍御史), a low-level imperial censor.